• Skip to primary navigation

 Glasgow Cathedral today

-The first known historical records of the city tell us of the consecration of Bishop John Achaius to the See of Glasgow in 1114 and we know that by 1175 a charter granted by William the Lion gave Bishop John’s successor Jocelin the right to create a burgh at Glasgow.
+Early Glasgow history records the consecration of Bishop John Achaius to the See of Glasgow in 1114 and we know that by 1175 a charter granted by William the Lion gave Bishop John’s successor Bishop Jocelin the right to create a burgh at Glasgow.

 Glasgow Cross